 A success timeline featuring the most significant achievements of Carlos Correa.

-Carlos Correa is a professional baseball shortstop currently playing for the Minnesota Twins in MLB.
-He was drafted first overall by the Houston Astros in 2012 and has also played for them.
-Correa is from Puerto Rico.
+Carlos Correa is a Puerto Rican professional baseball shortstop currently playing for the Minnesota Twins in MLB.
+Drafted first overall by the Houston Astros in 2012, he previously played for them.
+Correa is recognized as a prominent player in Major League Baseball.

-In 2011, Carlos Correa appeared at the PG BCS Under-18 Finals and East Coast Professional Showcase, and his performance at the PG World and National Showcases earned him a spot in the Aflac-PG All-American Game, where he was named Rawlings' Defensive Player of the Year.
+In 2011, Carlos Correa appeared at the PG BCS Under-18 Finals and East Coast Professional Showcase.
+His performance at the PG World and National Showcases elevated him to the top of his class, earning him a spot in the Aflac-PG All-American Game, where he was named Rawlings' Defensive Player of the Year.
+He also appeared in the PG WBAA World Championships.

-On June 4, 2012, the Houston Astros selected Carlos Correa as the first overall pick in the MLB draft.
-He became the highest-selected player drafted directly from a Puerto Rican high school and the first Puerto Rican and Latin American-born player to be the first overall selection in the MLB Draft.
+On June 4, 2012, the Houston Astros selected Carlos Correa as the first overall pick in the MLB draft, making him the highest-selected player from a Puerto Rican high school and the first Puerto Rican and Latin American-born player to be the first overall selection.

-In 2012, Carlos Correa was selected as the MVP in the Víctor Pellot Excellence Tournament, owing to an extraordinary performance as a shortstop, including a two-home run game.
+In 2012, Carlos Correa was selected as the MVP in the Víctor Pellot Excellence Tournament and established a PG record with a 97-miles per hour throw across the infield at the PG World Showcase.

-In 2013, Carlos Correa was selected as the team's Player of the Month, became the youngest player selected to play in the 2013 Midwest League All-Star Game, and became the first player in the history of the All-Star Futures Game to be selected by popular vote to complete the World Team.
+In 2013, Carlos Correa was selected as the youngest player to play in the Midwest League All-Star Game and the first player in the history of the All-Star Futures Game to be selected by popular vote to complete the World Team.
+He entered the game as a defensive backup in the eighth inning.

-On October 12, 2015, Carlos Correa became the youngest shortstop to hit a home run in playoff competition, solidifying his status as a rising star.
+On October 12, 2015, Carlos Correa became the youngest shortstop to hit a home run in playoff competition and the second youngest player to record a postseason multi-homer game.

-In 2015, Carlos Correa made his MLB debut with the Houston Astros and subsequently won the American League (AL) Rookie of the Year Award, marking a successful start to his major league career.
+In 2015, Carlos Correa debuted in MLB with the Houston Astros and won the American League (AL) Rookie of the Year Award.

 In 2017, Carlos Correa participated in the World Baseball Classic, won the AL Player of the Month Award for May, was named an MLB All-Star, and won the World Series with the Houston Astros.